Paul McCracken Master of Business Leadership (MBL)

 7. Submit a word processed personal essay (minimum of 750 words, not to exceed 1000 words) stating the leadership philosophy of the applicant and reason for seeking admission to the Master of Business Leadership program.

-8. Submit a completed graduate application form and application fee.
+8. Submit a completed graduate application form.